Benchmarking Unlearning for Vision Transformers: Experimental Setup

 where $m(\theta, D) = \frac{TN_{D}}{|D|}$ and $\Delta m(\theta_u, \theta_r, D) = |m(\theta_u, D) - m(\theta_r, D)|$.
 In ToW-MIA, $m(\theta, D)$ accounts for ``forget quality'' using Membership Inference Attack (MIA) performance.
 To calculate this, as in \citet{fan2024salunempoweringmachineunlearning, zhao2024makesunlearninghard, jia2023model}, we train a binary classifier $C$ that classifies examples as ``in-training'' or ``out-of-training''.
 We simplify our notation $l(f(x; \theta), y)$ (the cross-entropy loss of a model with weights $\theta$ on example $x$ with label $y$) to $l(x, y)$. $C$ is trained on loss values from a balanced dataset $D_{\text{t}}^b = \{(l(x_i, y_i), y_i^b)\}$, where examples $x_i$ are drawn equally from the retain set $D_r$ (labelled as $y_i^b=1$ for ``training'') and the test set $D_{\text{test}}$ (labelled as $y_i^b=0$ for ``non-training'').
-Once trained, $C$ evaluates loss values for examples in $D_f$. $m(\theta, D)$ measures the proportion of $D_f$ examples that $C$ classified as ``non-training'', i.e. the true negatives $TN_D$.
+Once trained, $C$ evaluates loss values for examples in $D_f$. $m(\theta, D_f)$ measures the proportion of $D_f$ examples that $C$ classifies as ``non-training'', i.e. the true negatives $TN_{D_f}$ on $D_f$.
 The hope is for the unlearning method to cause the model to treat forget set examples as if they were never seen during training, resulting in the classifier categorising them as ``non-training.''
-So similarly to $\Delta a$, $\Delta m(\theta_u, \theta_r, D)$ quantifies how closely the unlearned model $\theta_u$ resembles the MIA performance of the retrain-from-scratch model $\theta_r$.
+Thus, similarly to $\Delta a$, $\Delta m(\theta_u, \theta_r, D)$ quantifies how closely the unlearned model $\theta_u$ resembles the MIA performance of the retrain-from-scratch model $\theta_r$.

 ToW and ToW-MIA measure ``forget quality'' differently: ToW uses accuracy differences on the forget set, while ToW-MIA uses differences in MIA vulnerability.
-Both range from 0 to 1, with higher values indicating better unlearning performance (closer-matching retraining from scratch).
+Both range from 0 to 1, with higher values indicating better unlearning performance (a closer match to retraining from scratch).
 Together, ToW and ToW-MIA provide a comprehensive view of unlearning performance.